Prince2713/organizer-manual/README.md

 To use the Django Girls name for your workshop, your event needs to meet the following prerequisites:
 * it needs to be free for participants (free of charge, application process open to everyone), and women will have preference in attending
 * it has to be non-profit
 * it has to be approved by the Django Girls Foundation, remember to contact us first!
-Details below.
+Details are given below.

 To ensure the quality of each Django Girls workshop, and to support local infrastructure, volunteers and supporters from becoming overextended:
 * applications should be placed a minimum of __three months__ prior to the proposed workshop date to allow adequate time for planning